WP-for-Church/Sermon-Manager/readme.txt

 ## Changelog ##
 ### 2.12.3 ###
 * New: Add capability to specify audio/video starting time (for example: just append `#t=12m46s` to the audio/video URL; you can use hours too!)
+* New: Add Service Type filter to filtering (enable via shortcode option, or in Settings)
 * Change: Add new layouts to shortcode output
 * Change: Update Plyr to latest + add version in file name
 * Change: Will use WP-PageNavi, if it's installed